Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows I: Genus zero orbifolds, Montesinos knots and links

-Actually, for the rest of this paper, we will only need to use the top move in \Cref{fig:moves1}.
+Actually, for the rest of this paper, we will only need to use the two moves in the top row in \Cref{fig:moves1}.
 We will refer to this move as \textit{splitting branches $b$ and $d$ across $c$}, with the branches labelled as in \Cref{fig:moves1}.
 We will also label the branches after the move as in \Cref{fig:moves1}, namely, we add a prime to the branch being split along and retain the labels of the rest of the branches.

-With this strategy in mind, we can construct a branched surface inside $T$ using the movie in \Cref{fig:rectfillmovie} (ignoring the vertical cooriented intervals for now) and capping off by \Cref{fig:moviecore}.
+With this strategy in mind, we can construct a branched surface inside $T$ using the movie in \Cref{fig:highergenusfillmovie} (ignoring the pink cooriented intervals for now) and capping off by \Cref{fig:moviecore}.